Matthias-Thiele/TMux/README.md

   private:

   public:
-    Storyline() {
+    void setup() {
     }

-    void action() {
+    void loop() {
     }

 } story1;
 ```
 The class must then be given a meaningful name and the constructor must be filled with the code for initialization (analogous to the Setup() function in Arduino).
-The commands that should be executed at the desired time are then executed in the action() method.
+The commands that should be executed at the desired time are then executed in the loop() method.
 The local status is stored in the private: section.
 Blinky then looks like this:
 ```
 class LEDBlink: public TMWorker {
   private:
     bool m_LEDstate;

   public:
-    LEDBlink() {
+    void setup() {
       setDelay(500);
     }

-    void action() {
+    void loop() {
       digitalWrite(LED_BUILTIN, m_LEDstate);
       m_LEDstate = !m_LEDstate;
     }

 } ledBlink;
 ```
-In the constructor, the waiting time of 500 milliseconds is preset, which should be observed between two calls.
-In the action method, the LED is then switched on or off, the state is determined via the member variable m_LEDstate.
+In the setup method, the waiting time of 500 milliseconds is preset, which should be observed between two calls.
+In the loop method, the LED is then switched on or off, the state is determined via the member variable m_LEDstate.

 This is initially significantly more code than in the simple version with the time variables.
 The advantage of this solution is that the individual storylines are better decoupled from each other and it is immediately clear what belongs to each storyline.
 And most of the code can be inserted automatically using a template.
 For simple actions, the classes can be placed directly in the main.cpp file.
 If the actions become more complex and require significantly more code, it can be useful to split them into separate files.
 This division also ensures that it is clear more quickly what belongs to the respective action or not.

 In the constructor, the base class TMWorker ensures that each instance of this class is stored in a list.
 This is created as an array and not as a list of variable length, since I do not want to use a heap.
 The array only contains pointers to the instances, so it is not particularly large and can be extended if necessary.
 The list is stored in a variable tmux, which is automatically created by including the hpp file.
 However, an understanding of these internals is not necessary to use the class.

-On the Arduino side, only the tmux.process() method needs to be called in the loop.
+On the Arduino side, only the tmux.loop() method needs to be called in the Arduino loop function and tmux.setup() needs to be called in the setup function.
 This runs through the list of registered processes and executes them one after the other.
 ```
+void setup() {
+  tmux.setup();
+}

 void loop() {
-  tmux.process();
+  tmux.loop();
 }
 ```

 # Additional functions

-If the times between calls are not constant, the next execution can be set explicitly in the action() method.
+If the times between calls are not constant, the next execution can be set explicitly in the loop() method.
 The changed waiting time then applies to all subsequent calls until the next change.
 ```
 class LEDBlink: public TMWorker {
   private: